-IMPORTANT NOTE TO STAFF, STUDENTS & PARENTS
+IMPORTANT NOTE TO STUDENTS & PARENTS

-For any medical issue you might have, including surgery, illness, exposure to a COVID positive individual, or if they need to be tested or have been tested for COVID-19, please notify our school nurses and NOT the academic or shop teachers.
+For any medical issue you might have, including surgery, illness, exposure to a COVID-positive individual, or if they need to be tested or have been tested for COVID-19, please notify our school nurses and NOT the academic or shop teachers.

 Fever & Symptoms

 We have learned that many symptoms of COVID-19 are the same as the flu, a bad cold, or bad allergies.
 Please do not assume it is another condition.
-When in doubt, keep your child home.
+When in doubt, keep your child home.COVID-19 Symptoms